pdcalado/waste/README.md

 * **Single Host**: one host running the **server** and the **client** (no **proxy** required).
 In other words, you run whisper in the same machine where you need a transcription.
 * **Remote**: one host running the **server** and the **proxy**, and another host running the **client**.
 In other words, you run whisper in a remote machine, and you access it from your local machine whenever you need a transcription.

 **Note**: The server [serve.py](/serve.py) imports `whisper`, if you're using a virtualenv, be sure to activate it before running the commands mentioned in the sections below.
+Please follow the instructions to setup whisper [here](https://github.com/openai/whisper#setup).

 ### Setup Single Host